 Restricted Stock Unit Awards.
-Restricted stock units, or RSUs, entitle the recipient to receive shares of our common stock, or cash equal to the fair market value of such shares, to be delivered at the time such award vests pursuant to the terms and conditions established by our board of directors.
+RSUs entitle the recipient to receive shares of our common stock, or cash equal to the fair market value of such shares (or a combination of cash and shares), to be delivered at the time such award vests and settles pursuant to the terms and conditions established by our board of directors.
 Our board of directors may provide that settlement of RSUs will be deferred, on a mandatory basis or at the election of the participant in a manner that complies with Section 409A of the Code.
 A participant has no voting rights with respect to any RSU.
 Our board of directors may provide that a grant of RSUs may provide the participant with the right to receive an amount equal to any dividends or other distributions declared and paid on an equal number of outstanding shares of our common stock.
 Any such dividend equivalents may be settled in cash and/or shares of our common stock and will be subject to the same restrictions on transfer and forfeitability as the RSUs with respect to which such dividend equivalents are awarded.
+No interest will be paid on any such dividend equivalents.

 Other Stock-Based Awards.
-Under the 2021 Plan, our board of directors may grant other awards of shares of our common stock, and other awards that are valued in whole or in part by reference to, or are otherwise based on, shares of our common stock or other property, having such terms and conditions as our board of directors may determine.
+Under the Amended Plan, our board of directors may grant other awards of shares of our common stock, and other awards that are valued in whole or in part by reference to, or are otherwise based on, shares of our common stock or other property, having such terms and conditions as our board of directors may determine.
 We refer to these types of awards as other stock-based awards.
-Other stock-based awards may be available as a form of payment in settlement of other awards granted under the 2021 Plan or as payment in lieu of compensation to which a participant is otherwise entitled.
+Other stock-based awards may be available as a form of payment in settlement of other awards granted under the Amended Plan or as payment in lieu of compensation to which a participant is otherwise entitled.
 Other stock-based awards may be paid in shares of our common stock or in cash, as our board of directors may determine.
 The award agreement of an other stock-based award may provide the holder of an other stock-based award with the right to receive dividend equivalents.
 Dividend equivalents may be settled in cash and/or shares of our common stock and will be subject to the same restrictions on transfer and forfeitability as the other stock-based award with respect to which they are awarded.
+No interest will be paid on any such dividend equivalents.